mlaurijsse/linux-mpu9150/README.md

 and the magnetometer require manual calibration.

 Calibration, particularly magnetometer calibrations, is a complicated topic.
-We've provided a simple utility application called *imucal* that can get you started.
+We've provided a simple utility application called <code>imucal</code> that can get you started.

         pi@raspberrypi:~/linux-mpu9150$ ./imucal -h